 “Flashing,” for purposes of Appendix B, means the release of hydrocarbons and carbon dioxide from liquid to surrounding air when the liquid changes temperature and pressure, also known as phase change.

+“Fleet emission factor” means an electricity generation emission factor calculated by the Executive Officer pursuant to section 95111(b)(2)(D) of this article.

 “Floating-Piston Cylinder,” for purposes of Appendix B, means a cylinder used for gathering produced water.
 The cylinder contains an internal piston controlled by gas pressure.
 The piston prevents sample liquid from flashing within the sampling cylinder and provides a means of extracting the sample liquid.

 “Flow meter” means a measurement device consisting of one or more individual components that is designed to measure the bulk fluid movement of liquid or gas through a piped system at a designated point.
 Bulk fluid movement can be measured with a variety of devices in units of mass flow or volume.